getnelson/cli/README.md

 TODO

-$ nelson region inspect <arg>
+$ nelson datacenter inspect <arg>

-# show you the units deployed in a given region
+# show you the units deployed in a given datacenter
-$ nelson unit list --region us-west-2
+$ nelson unit list --datacenter us-west-2

 # inspect a specific unit; showing dependencies and crap
 $ nelson unit inspect howdy-batch-0.3

-# list me all the deployments, in all regions for this unit name
+# list me all the deployments, in all datacenters for this unit name
 $ nelson stack list --unit howdy-batch-0.3

 # inspect a very specific deployment